 DISCUSSION

-Several studies confirming the presence of KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, or TP53 mutations in the CF[19-21] did not compare CF with surgically resected NT mutations.
-To our knowledge, this study is the only study comparing CF with NT mutations as a main objective.
+Several studies confirming the presence of KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, or TP53 mutations in CF[19-21] did not compare CF with surgically resected NT mutations.
+To our knowledge, this study is the only one that compares CF with NT mutations as its main objective.
 The unique feature of this study lies in the fact that, for all patients, the profile of the genetic mutations in CF and NT was systematically compared.

-Concordant genotypes were found in 15 of 17 paired DNAs, with various proportions of mutated alleles but generally higher in CF-DNA than in NT-DNA (Table 2).
+Concordant genotypes were found in 15 of 17 paired DNA, with various proportions of mutated alleles that were generally higher in CF-DNA than in NT-DNA (Table 2).
 The sequencing technology HaloPlexHS enables detection of alleles present in a proportion of 1%.
 This technical approach, combining high sensitivity and specificity, is compatible with degraded DNA, even if there is less than 50 ng.
 It therefore appears to be an appropriate technique for these samples with an expected high level of degraded DNA and cell heterogeneity.

-As for the 2 discordant cases, patient 9 harbored multiple cystic lesions, one of them being a suspected adenocarcinoma that was not evidenced during EUS exploration.
-We presume that CF and tissue were withdrawn from different benign cysts because a KRAS mutation was reported in the cancerous lesions of both cases by the molecular pathologist.
-Therefore, in the case of multiple lesions, several fluid samples might be needed for mutation analysis.
-This patient was the only one without any mutation detected in the CF but with cancer as the final diagnosis.
-To avoid this specificity problem, further studies will be carried out with additional CF mutation analyses.
-For patient 6, the proportion of mutated alleles was not high in the CF but sufficient to exclude sample contamination.
-Tumor heterogeneity might explain this observation by itself, but it could be interesting to systematically calculate the proportion of neoplastic cells.
-The mutated profile was not detected in the corresponding NT, emphasizing the importance of detecting the CF rather than performing a biopsy of NT.
+As for the 2 discordant cases, patient 9 harbored multiple cystic lesions, one of which was a suspected adenocarcinoma that was not observed during EUS exploration.
+We presume that CF and tissue were withdrawn from different benign cysts, because a KRAS mutation was reported in the cancerous lesions of both cases by the molecular pathologist.
+Therefore, in the case of multiple lesions, several fluid samples might be needed for mutational analysis.
+This patient was the only one without mutations detected in CF and with cancer as the final diagnosis.
+To avoid this specificity problem, further studies will be carried out with additional CF mutational analyses.
+For patient 6, the proportion of mutated alleles was not high in CF, but sufficient to exclude sample contamination.
+Tumor heterogeneity might explain this observation by itself, but it could also be interesting to systematically calculate the proportion of neoplastic cells.
+The mutated profile was not detected in the corresponding NT, emphasizing the importance of detecting CF rather than performing an NT biopsy.

-For the 3 patients presenting a pancreatic cyst requiring surgical resection (patients: 1, 2 and 3), no mutation was found.
+For the 3 patients who presented a pancreatic cyst that required surgical resection (patients: 1, 2 and 3), no mutations were found.
 The possibility of false-negative results is always a concern with any sequencing technique.
 This study was designed to detect all known mutations in oncogenes and most mutations in tumor suppressor genes that occur in cysts based on genome-wide sequencing.
-Furthermore, the molecular panel consisted of commonly altered genes in pancreatic cysts that were present in invasive adenocarcinoma but did not include CDKN2A and SMAD4.
+Furthermore, the molecular panel consisted of commonly altered genes in pancreatic cysts that were present in invasive adenocarcinoma, but did not include CDKN2A and SMAD4.
 Deletions in CDKN2A and SMAD4 are associated with IPMNs harboring high-grade dysplasia and invasive adenocarcinoma.
 Another source of false-negative results could be tumor suppressor genes.
 Large deletions or insertions, as well as translocations, will not be detected upon sequencing.
 These facts could explain the low sensitivity and specificity of mutational analysis to predict cyst cancer in this study compared to other studies[19,20].